Learning Outcomes

 - Official copies of the leasehold and superior titles: To confirm the assignor’s title and identify any restrictions or notices.

-- Local authority search: To reveal planning permissions, building regulation approvals, enforcement notices, and other local matters.
+- Local authority search (LLC1 and CON29): To reveal planning permissions, building regulation approvals, enforcement notices, adoption of roads, and other local matters (including Article 4 Directions, conservation areas, and TPOs).

-- Water and drainage search: To confirm connections and any liabilities.
+- Water and drainage search (CON29DW/CommercialDW): To confirm connections, adoption status, and any liabilities.

-- Environmental search: To identify contamination or environmental risks.
+- Environmental search: To identify contamination or environmental risks; escalate to a specialist survey if indicated.

-- Chancel repair liability search: To check for ancient liabilities to contribute to church repairs.
+- Chancel repair liability search: To check for ancient liabilities to contribute to church repairs; where risk exists, indemnity insurance is common.

-- Company search (if assignor or landlord is a company): To confirm existence and solvency.
+- Company search (if assignor or landlord is a company): To confirm existence, officers, solvency, and any fixed or floating charges.

 Key Term: priority search (OS1/OS2)